AImissq/diglet/README.md

 ### `diglet.Server`

-The server component is used to manage a collection of proxies.
+The server component is used to manage a collection of `diglet.Proxy` instances.
 It is not a traditional server in that it does not need to be bound to a port itself, so it can be used simply as a management interface within your own server.

 You create a `diglet.Server` with some options dictating how it should open client tunnels and expose them to the world, then your application may choose